sutori/ember-cli-profitwell/README.md

 ## Configuration

-You can configure some of the variables used in the inserted recording script.
+You can configure some of the variables used in the inserted script.

 ```javascript
 // config/environment.js